-- 1. Download ble_app_hts_fw.bin to a GR5515 SK Board through GProgrammer. - 2.
+- 1. Download ble_app_hts.bin to an SK Board through GProgrammer. - 2.
 In Profile > HTS on GRToolbox, enable device scanning and connect to a device advertising as "Goodix_HTS". - 3.
 After successful connection, you can view the changing temperatures in the HTS module with a time increment interval of 2 seconds.